NOAA-GFDL/MDTF-diagnostics/diagnostics/stc_annular_modes/doc/stc_annular_modes.rst

 filter is applied across the daily data before a 30 year low-pass filter is applied across the days of year.
-This process is intended to remove a slowly varying climatology that helps to remove trends, such that the anomalies represent ``true'' variations.
+This process is intended to remove a slowly varying climatology that helps to remove trends, such that the anomalies represent "true" variations.
 The annular modes are then assumed to be the 1st EOF of these daily anomalies between 20-90 degrees latitude (for the Northern and Southern hemispheres).

-Note: Users can opt to adjust this POD's settings.jsonc file to instead compute the annular modes using a ``simple'' method, which computes anomalies by removing the global mean heights, removing a standard climatology, and linearly detrending the anomalies across the days of year.
+Note: Users can opt to adjust this POD's settings.jsonc file to instead compute the annular modes using a "simple" method, which computes anomalies by removing the global mean heights, removing a standard climatology, and linearly detrending the anomalies across the days of year.
-However, the pre-digested observational data provided with this POD are computed using the ``gerber'' method.
+However, the pre-digested observational data provided with this POD are computed using the "gerber" method.

 Required programming language and libraries
 -------------------------------------------